 SOURCE: Threshold Pharmaceuticals

-TH-302 is a hypoxia-targeted drug designed to be activated under tumor hypoxic conditions, a hallmark of many cancers.
-Areas of low oxygen levels (hypoxia) are common in many solid tumors due to insufficient blood vessel growth.
-Similarly, the bone marrow of patients with hematological malignancies has also been shown, in some cases, to be extremely hypoxic.
+TH-302 is an investigational hypoxia-targeted drug that is designed to be activated under tumor hypoxic conditions, a hallmark of many cancers.
+Areas of low oxygen levels (hypoxia) in solid tumors are due to insufficient blood supply as a result of aberrant vasculature.
+Similarly, the bone marrow of patients with hematological malignancies has also been shown, in some cases, to be severely hypoxic.

 About Threshold Pharmaceuticals

-Threshold is a biotechnology company focused on the discovery and development of drugs targeting Tumor Hypoxia, the low oxygen condition found in microenvironments of most solid tumors as well as the bone marrows of some hematologic malignancies.
+Threshold Pharmaceuticals, Inc. is a biotechnology company focused on the discovery and development of drugs targeting tumor hypoxia, the low oxygen condition found in microenvironments of most solid tumors as well as the bone marrows of some hematologic malignancies.
 This approach offers broad potential to treat a variety of cancers.
 By selectively targeting tumor cells, we are building a pipeline of drugs that hold promise to be more effective and less toxic to healthy tissues than conventional anticancer drugs.
 For additional information, please visit our website (www.thresholdpharm.com).

-Except for statements of historical fact, the statements in this press release are forward-looking statements, including statements regarding the potential for regulatory approval of TH-302 based on the trial that is the subject of the SPA and potential therapeutic uses and benefits of TH-302 to treat patients with cancer.
+Except for statements of historical fact, the statements in this press release are forward-looking statements, including statements regarding the potential therapeutic uses and benefits of TH-302, including TH-302's potential to be a component of new combination approaches to treating cancer, and statements regarding the TH-302 clinical development program, including conduct of ongoing clinical trials and the potential development of new therapeutic combinations using TH-302.
 These statements involve risks and uncertainties that can cause actual results to differ materially from those in such forward-looking statements.
-Potential risks and uncertainties include, but are not limited to, Threshold's ability to enroll or complete its anticipated clinical trials, the time and expense required to conduct such clinical trials and analyze data, whether additional clinical data causes the FDA to revisit agreements contained in the SPA, whether the FDA requires additional clinical trials despite the agreements contained in the SPA and issues arising in the regulatory or manufacturing process and the results of such clinical trials (including product safety issues and whether efficacy results are sufficient to support product approval).
-Further information regarding these and other risks is included under the heading "Risk Factors" in Threshold's Quarterly Report on Form 10-Q, which has been filed with the Securities and Exchange Commission on August 6, 2012 and is available from the SEC's website (www.sec.gov) and on our website (www.thresholdpharm.com) under the heading "Investors."
+Potential risks and uncertainties include, but are not limited to: the ability of Threshold and Merck KGaA, Darmstadt, Germany, to enroll or complete TH-302 clinical trials; the time and expense required to conduct such clinical trials and analyze data; issues arising in the regulatory or manufacturing process and the results of such clinical trials (including product safety issues and efficacy results); the risk that preclinical studies in animal models of disease may not accurately predict the result of human clinical trials of TH-302; Threshold's and Merck KGaA's (Darmstadt, Germany) dependence on single source suppliers, including the risk that these single source suppliers may be unable to meet clinical supply demands for TH-302 which could significantly delay the development of TH-302; risks related to Threshold's dependence on its collaborative relationship with Merck KGaA, Darmstadt, Germany, including its dependence on decisions by Merck KGaA, Darmstadt, Germany regarding the amount and timing of resource expenditures for the development of TH-302; and Threshold's need for and the availability of resources to develop TH-302 and to support Threshold's operations.
+Further information regarding these and other risks is included under the heading "Risk Factors" in Threshold's Annual Report on Form 10-K, which has been filed with the Securities and Exchange Commission on March 6, 2014 and is available from the SEC's website (www.sec.gov) and on our website (www.thresholdpharm.com) under the heading "Investors."
 We undertake no duty to update any forward-looking statement made in this news release.